 It Redeems the Time—Literally

-The church calendar also provides one concrete way to obey Paul’s command to “redeem the time” (Eph.
-5:16).
-The church calendar claims the whole year for Christ.
+Second, I love the Church Calendar because it helps to “redeem the time” (Eph.
+5:16) by claiming the whole year for Christ.
 It disrupts the rhythms of secular life and creates new rhythms—gospel rhythms.
 Becoming a Christian in a church that observes the church calendar means that your whole year gets restructured according to the work of the Triune God in history.
 What an amazing tool for discipleship!

 It Brings Attention to Neglected Scriptures

-Those who follow the church calendar usually use a church lectionary, which provides readings from the Old Testament, Gospels, Epistles, and Psalms for every Sunday of the year.
-Churches that ignore the church calendar only tend to hear the limited number of Scriptures that their pastor understands or prefers.
-“All Scripture is breathed out by God and profitable” (2 Tim.
-3:16), and the church calendar helps us to pay attention to more of it.
+Third, I love the Church Year because it draws attention to parts of the Bible and of God’s story that I’ve neglected.
+Those who follow the church calendar usually use a church lectionary, which provides a reading from the Old Testament, Psalms, Epistles, and Gospels for every Sunday of the year.
+Churches that ignore the church calendar only tend to hear the limited number of Scriptures that their pastor understands or prefers (a “canon without a canon”).
+The church calendar presses us to truly devote ourselves to the public reading of Scripture (1 Tim.
+4:13) and to pay attention to more of it, since “all Scripture is breathed out by God and profitable” (2 Tim.
+3:16).
+I now have several new “favorite passages” that without the church calendar I would have almost certainly never read or preached on Sunday.

 My favorite part of the lectionary is that it helps me to see the interconnectedness of Scripture.
 New Testament passages about the ascension, for example, are set alongside Psalms or prophecies that I have never before considered as ascension passages.
 I’m often amazed and excited by the connections I see through the lectionary, and I only started using the lectionary because I first started following the church calendar.